Guarde/TromboneEventManager/README.md

 ## Currently missing:
 - The ability to delete notes, lyrics or events
-- Changing the note color (I couldnt figure out how to make a color picker)
+- Changing the note colour (I couldn't figure out how to make a colour picker)